Skip to content

 A module is a standard Laravel Service Provider that additionally implements the Epsicube\Support\Contracts\Module interface.

-This contract provides the metadata Epsicube needs to register, identify, and manage your module.
+This contract exposes the metadata required by Epsicube to register, identify, and manage your module.

-1. Generate a new provider using Laravel’s CLI:
+1. Generate a new module using Laravel’s CLI:

 Terminal window